What The Body Remembers: Letters Never Sent

 I believed that weight was mine to hold.
 That if I were stronger, more forgiving, less fragile, I wouldn't still be hurting.
 Shame became the inheritance I couldn't put down.

-Sometimes the person who caused the most lasting harm was you: pushing through pain, ignoring exhaustion, abandoning your body's wisdom in service of impossible standards.
+Sometimes the person who caused the most lasting harm was me: pushing through pain, ignoring exhaustion, abandoning my body’s wisdom in service of impossible standards.

 The forest doesn't ask for closure.
 The wind doesn't demand apologies.
 They offer steady ground, a mirror of what it means to belong to yourself.

 I started attending to small rituals: stopping to listen to wind through trees, facing the rising or setting sun like medicine, looking up at the canopy noting my breath, tracing a finger along bark.
-I learned to anchor in the present instead of chasing repair from the past.
+Anchoring in the present instead of chasing repair from the past.

-Breath, movement, the steady rhythms of walking spoke to my nervous system in ways forgiveness couldn't.
+Breath, movement, the steady rhythm of walking spoke to my nervous system in ways forgiveness couldn’t.
 They taught my body it could trust me again, in small increments.

 Reconciliation with them wasn't necessary.
 Absolution from myself wasn't either.
 What mattered was reconciliation with being present in my body.

-Some wounds don't reconcile.
-That doesn't mean they never heal.
-It means healing takes a different shape.
+Some wounds don’t reconcile.
+Healing takes a different shape.
 Less about answers, more about presence.
 Less about justice, more about noticing sunlight through leaves.
 Less about someone else changing, more about breathing without shame.

 The Practice